josephxbrick/documentorganizer/README.md

 Place the page-number symbol instance on an artboard to assign it a page number.
 The symbol must have a text override named `<pageNumber>`.
 It doesn't matter what the symbol itself is named or what any of its instances are named.
 The name of the text override is all that matters.

 <img src="/readme_images/page_number_symbol.png" width="335">

 ---

-# Add the document title to an artboard

-The document title is specified in Settings (see above).
-To display a document title on a given artboard, the artboard needs to include a symbol instance with a text override named `<documentTitle>`.
-The name of the symbol instance itself does not matter.
-Note that this override cannot be in a nested symbol.

----